-- Responding to unauthorised absence or missing education where there are known safeguarding risks. - The provision of pastoral and/or academic support ii.Children who are absent from education iii.
-Children missing from education iv.
-Elective Home Education (EHE)
+- Responding to unauthorised absence or missing education where there are known safeguarding risks. - The provision of pastoral and/or academic support.

+ii.
+Children who are absent from education

-Children being absent for prolonged periods and/or on repeat occasions can be a warning sign of safeguarding issues including neglect, child sexual exploitation and child criminal exploitation.
+Children being absent for prolonged periods, having unexplainable and/or persistent absences from education and/or on repeat occasions, can be a warning sign of safeguarding issues including neglect, child sexual exploitation and child criminal exploitation.